cs-ed/edtech-plan-atorresteach/README.md

 ## Context

 ### Course
+### AP Computer Science Principles

 AP Computer Science Principles introduces students to the foundational concepts of the field and challenges them to explore how computing and technology can impact the world.

+AP Computer Science is available to 10th-12th grade students as an elective.
+Meets A-G requirment by providing students credit in the _ field if they get a C or better.

 ### Situation